flupe/achille/README.md

 [hackage]: https://hackage.haskell.org/package/achille
 [ci]: https://github.com/flupe/achille/actions/workflows/haskell.yml

+> **Note**
+>
-> :information_source: The only version available on Hackage is largely outdated and shouldn't be used.
+> The only version available on Hackage is largely outdated and *shouldn't be used*.
 > This repository contains a WIP rewrite, based on [linear-smc][smc].
-By defining `Recipe m` as
+By
-> a cartesian category, it *should* be possible to provide a very intuitive
+> defining `Recipe m` as a cartesian category, it *should* become possible to
-> EDSL syntax.
-Stay tuned.
+> provide a very user-friendly EDSL syntax, that will under the hood be translated
+> into the operations of the internal abstraction.

 [smc]: https://hackage.haskell.org/package/linear-smc-1.0.1